Durable, Flexible Regional Organizations

-The Constitution for the Regional Organization shall include provisions for holding the Regional Meeting at least once annually, the election of the Regional Council and the election or appointment of Regional representatives to national representative bodies as appropriate.
-The Regional Meeting shall be composed of delegates elected proportionally by the Locals affiliated with the Regional Organization.
+The Constitution for the Regional Organization shall include provisions for holding the Regional Conference at least every two years, and the election of the Regional Council.
+The Regional Conference shall be composed of delegates elected proportionally by the Locals affiliated with the Regional Organization.
 No Local shall receive less than than one delegate and one alternate.
-The regional meeting shall be open to any additional DSA members within the region who want to attend, though only elected delegates may vote.
+The Regional Conference shall be open to any additional DSA members within the region who want to attend, though only elected delegates may vote.
 Regions shall submit changes in the Constitution and financial information to the National Office on a regular basis.

-The Regional Meeting shall elect a Regional Council that shall be the collective leadership and the highest decision-making body of the Regional Organization between Regional Meetings.
-It shall meet, in-person or remotely, no less than four (4) times annually.
+The Regional Conference shall elect a Regional Council that shall be the collective leadership and the highest decision-making body of the Regional Organization between Regional Conferences.
+It shall meet, in-person or remotely, no less than two (2) times annually.
 No single local may hold an outright majority on the Regional Council.
 The Regional Council’s duties shall include:

-- to convene the Regional Meeting and other gatherings within their jurisdiction;
+- to convene the Regional Conference and other gatherings within their jurisdiction;

 - to compile regular reports on the work in their region;